-PHA Name:

-PHA Fiscal Year Beginning: "Board Resolution Number: 79158

-Acting on behalf of the Board of Commissioners of the above-named PHA as its Chairperson, I make the following certifications and agreement to the Department of Housing and Urban Development (HUD) regarding the Board's approval of (check one or more as applicable):

-XOperating Budget approved by Board resolution on:7/1/2021

-Operating Budget submitted to HUD, if applicable, on:

-Operating Budget revision approved by Board resolution on:

-Operating Budget revision submitted to HUD, if applicable, on:

-I certify on behalf of the above-named PHA that:

-- 1. All statutory and regulatory requirements have been met; - 2.
-The PHA has sufficient operating reserves to meet the working capital needs of its developments; - 3.
-Proposed budget expenditure are necessary in the efficient and economical operation of the housing for the purpose of serving low-income residents; - 4.
-The budget indicates a source of funds adequate to cover all proposed expenditures; - 5.
-The PHA will comply with the wage rate requirement under 24 CFR 968.110(c) and (f); and - 6.
+PHA Name: Los Angeles County Development Aut nority PHA Code: CA002 PHA Fiscal Year Beginning: July 1, 2021 Board Resolution Number: 79158 Acting on behalf of the Board of Commissioners of the above-named PHA as its Chairperson, I make the following certifications and agreement to the Department of Housing and Urban Development (HUD) regarding the Board's approval of (check one or more as applicable): DATE X Operating Budget approved by Board res olution on: 7/1/2021 X Operating Budget submitted to HUD, if a applicable, on: 6/21/2021 Operating Budget revision approved by I Board resolution on: Operating Budget revision submitted to I HUD, if applicable, on: I certify on behalf of the above-named PHA that: 1.
+All statutory and regulatory requirements have ve been met; 2.
+The PHA has sufficient operating reserves to meet the working capital needs of its developments; 3.
+Proposed budget expenditure are necessary in the efficient and economical operation of the housing for the purpose of serving low-income residents; 4.
+The budget indicates a source of funds adequate to cover all proposed expenditures; 5.
+The PHA will comply with the wage rate requirement under 24 CFR 968.110(c) and (f); and 6.
 The PHA will comply with the requirements for access to records and audits under 24 CFR 968.110(i).
 I hereby certify that all the information stated within, as well as any information provided in the accompaniment herewith, if applicable, is true and accurate.
 Warning: HUD will prosecute false claims and statements.
 Conviction may result in criminal and/or civil penalties.
 (18 U.S.C.
 1001, 1010, 1012.31, U.S.C.
-3729 and 3802)

-Print Board Chairperson's Name: Signature: Date: HILDA L. SOLIS Hilda F. Aolis 6/8/2021 Previous editions are obsolete By A Chelle Amithema RVISORS form HUD-52574 (06/2019)
+3729 and 3802) Print Board Chairperson's Name: Signature: Date: HILDA L. SOLIS Hilda F. Solis 6/8/2021

+ATTEST: CELIA ZAVALA

+EXECUTIVE OFFICER

+Chelle Smitherman, Deputy

+Previous editions are obsolete CLERK OF THE BOARD OF SUPERVISORS